-Courtlynn is a junior in her second year of Journalism.
+Courtlynn is a senior in her third year of journalism.
+She dances, likes 80's music, and enjoys meditating.

 Lucifer Provides a Devil of a Good Time